Table of Contents

 View on Amazon.com ➜

-There’s no reason to fret over what’s for lunch when you have a handy picnic basket to carry all of your Tupperware, utensils, and food easily to wherever your picnic spot is that day.
+A small indulgence but a fun one!
+Perfect for a solo lunch or romantic date, there’s no reason to fret over what’s for lunch when you have a handy picnic basket full of all of your Tupperware, utensils, and food to easily carry to wherever your picnic spot is that day.
 Pack it up ahead of time and set it to the side; all your cold stuff can fit into your cooler, and this basket will keep the food safe from any critters.

 Picnic Basket